rkb81/Hurricane-Tracking-Exploration/README.md

 What are the longest hurricanes by time in a given year?

-In order to answer this question, two linear maps of the 10 longest hurricane paths were created.
+In order to answer this question, two polyline maps of the 10 longest hurricane paths were created.
 These were all located in the West Pacific Basin and the selected years were 1952 and 2022.
 The maps of hurricanes paths are shown below:

 ![Hurricanes Paths (1952)](https://github.com/rkb81/Hurricane-Tracking-Project/blob/main/North_Pacific/Tracks_1952.png?raw=true)